0xTCG/aldy/README.rst

 TL;DR: Aldy 4 uses star-allele databases to guide the process of detecting the most likely genotype.
 The optimization is done in three stages via integer linear programming.
+See `Gene Support` for more details about the supported pharmacogene databases.

 More details, together with the API documentation, are available `at Read the Docs <https://aldy.readthedocs.io/en/latest/>`_.